Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 The SPT treadmill is easy to use and store.
 Its inclination changes with a push button on the console.
 It's also foldable and features a hydraulic-assisted folding system and transportation wheels.
 It comes fully assembled in the box; you only need to press a button to unfold it.

 Like most models, the Endurance SPT Treadmill has built-in programs to ensure you get the best out of the treadmill.
-On purchase, you get a lifetime motor and frame warranty and a 12-month parts replacement warranty.
+You get a lifetime motor and frame warranty and a 12-month parts replacement warranty on purchase.

 Pros